 I have come to realise that we need to nourish our minds in order to be guided by our hearts.

-Mindfulness and meditation, as trendy as they are, work because they enable us over time to become a witness to our experience and not ruled by it.
-By experience, I mean our thought patterns, our bodily sensations and our automatic responses and behaviour.
+Mindfulness and meditation work because they enable us over time to become a witness to our experience and not ruled by it.
+Our experience includes thought patterns, bodily sensations and our automatic responses and behaviour.
 Becoming more self aware and mindful, and learning to meditate, creates space between our developed identities and our essential nature.
 Our essential nature, as I see it, is loving and kind to all of life, including ourselves.
 Mindfulness and meditation increase our capacity to see the wood from the trees so to speak, expand our perception, make space and have the ability to direct our will or make choices that align more with how we want to be in the world.

 It would be fair to say that our brains are awash with our innate and lived experienced.
 And often, without even realising it, we choose to feed our minds with thoughts and ideas that are already familiar to us, even if they aren't really working in our favour.
 How many times do we choose to read, watch or listen to something that confirms what we already believe.
 It is often human nature.
-The mind often seeks confirmation of its formed identity, unless of course we have beautifully open minds and hearts.
-We can get stuck in negative thinking, and generally we can get caught up in over-thinking which causes our hearts to sing as loudly as we might like.
+The mind often seeks confirmation of its formed identity.
+We can get stuck in negative thinking, and generally caught up in over-thinking.
+We watch and read subjective and often negative news and our minds can become continually wired to the negative.

 Mindfulness and meditation, especially when it incorporates breathing practices and body awareness, can bring us back into closer communication with our hearts so that our hearts can speak to us, and so I minds can listen.